Xileff/smartcut/README.md

 ## About Smartcut

 This is our capstone project in Bangkit 2023.
-It is an application that can give suitable hairstyle recommendations based on the user's face shape.
-We leverage Machine Learning algorithms using VGG-16 model to analyze the user's face shape and give personalized recommendations.
+The application can give suitable hairstyle recommendations based on the user's face shape.
+We leverage Machine Learning algorithms using the VGG-16 model to analyze the user's facial shape and give personalized recommendations.

 ## Main Features

-- Analyze the user's face shape
+- Analyze the user's facial shape
 - Give recommendations based on the analyzed face shape

 ---

 How to replicate

-Assuming you already have Google Cloud Platform Project with linked billing account.
+Assuming you already have Google Cloud Platform Project with a linked billing account.
 - Create a Cloud SQL instance in the VPC and import our .sql database file
-- Create a serverless VPC connector for the VPC
+- Create a serverless VPC connector
-- Create a Cloud Storage bucket for this API, and create a service account with the role "Storage Admin", then download the key json file
+- Create a Cloud Storage Bucket and a service account with the role "Storage Admin", then download the key json file
 - Clone this repository
-- Add .env and the service account key json file
+- Add .env and the service account key JSON file
 - The .env file MUST contain :
     - ```JWT_SECRET_KEY : *your_jwt_secret_key*```
     - ```STORAGE_BUCKET : *cloud_storage_bucket_name*```